raubaca/fm-todo-app-react/README.md

 - [Easy Drag and Drop in React](https://medium.com/nmc-techblog/easy-drag-and-drop-in-react-22778b30ba37) - This helped me with the implementation of React DnD.
 - [Create a gradient border in CSS](https://nikitahl.com/gradient-border-css) - On this post I found a solution for the checkbox gradient border.
+- [How to deploy React App to GitHub Pages](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) - Here I found how to deploy React to GitHub Pages

 ## Author